gtsambos/tspop/docs/source/basicusage.rst

    > 23278398.0

-Dividing this by the sum of the genomic lengths in the PopAncestry object gives the proportion of the genomes that were inherited from individuals in population 0, with reference to the ancestors present at the census time:
+Dividing this by the sum of the genomic lengths in the :class:`tspop.PopAncestry` object gives the proportion of the genomes that were inherited from individuals in population 0, with reference to the ancestors present at the census time:

 .. code-block:: python